rcshubhadeep/digital-diary/chapter_05_basic_ajax/docs/README.md

 Conclusion:
 ----------
-When you are done looking into the code files and editing them and can run the app (python app.py) you should visit [http://localhost:5000] (http://localhost:5000) and put in your name in the text box at the top and hit “Go!”.
+When you are done looking into the code files and editing them and can run the app (python app.py) you should visit [http://localhost:5000] (http://localhost:5000) you will see a search box beside the home and add entry link.
+Try putting a user name there which does exist in the records and see the result.
-In the add entry page you will see that we have a checkbox bellow the entry text area and now when you submit the entry check that.
-After you are done you will be redirected to the index page and you will not see any chaanges there.
-Now, enter a different name in the top left text box at index page and hit Go!.
-Add an entry and comeback you are only seeing your own entery now all the others are vanished!!
-Privacy secured.
+Also try with a username that does not exist.